xanaptdoliveira/Brick-Encoder/README.md

 [<img src="images/videocover1.png" width="100%">](https://vimeo.com/787131355)

-# Structure of code & Process Video
+# Structure of code & Video of the process
 **Digital Legos**
 -
 This is the main code we developed.
 We experimented with several drawing modes and went with the first one we created.
 I want to start this one over with functionalities that aid in the type design process (guides, grids, etc.).